samathaluca/fallen/README.md

 A strategy to focus the app on collecting data from women has been considered but not implemented so far based on the expectation that men may still use the app and the data would be distorted if we expect all the results to have been gathered from women.

-The strategy has been developed considering the following accepted facts the consideration of which may prove to be beneficial for mothers or men who have stressful lives with a lot of responsibility, including single fathers.
+The strategy has been developed considering the following accepted facts which may prove to be beneficial for mothers or men who have stressful lives with a lot of responsibility, including single fathers.

-Mothers/ single fathers or carers who are isolated and looking after young children who do not feel able to engage in the currently available treatments for reasons as follows:
+Mothers/ single fathers or carers who are isolated and looking after young children, do not feel able to engage in the currently available treatments for reasons as follows:
 a) for fear of social services being involved
 b) limited time
 c) limited emotional and physical energy